basepom/duplicate-finder-maven-plugin/README.md

 * update plugin plugin to 3.6.0 (from 3.4)
 * update groovy to 3.0.0-beta-3 (from 2.4.12)
 * changed Travis Build to use OpenJDK 8 and 11
+* Clarify much more what is a resource and what is considered a class.
+This changes a lot of things that used to be matched as classes to be matched as resources.
+Especially all path elements (directories, jar file folders etc.) now must match the Java identifier specification.
+This e.g. rejects classes in Multi-release jars that are located in `META-INF/versions/<version>` because `META-INF` or the version number are not valid Java identifiers.
+An exception is made for `package-info` and `module-info` class files, whose names are not valid Java identifiers but are still loaded as classes from the class path.

 #### deprecated